Threats to sea turtles: Artificial lighting

-Artificial lighting is a treat to adults and hatchlings.
-Heavily lit beaches may cause an adult to have a false crawl or end up following a light source away from the water.
-When a sea turtle hatches, its evolutionary instincts push it to move towards the brightest horizon.
-Naturally this would be celestial light reflecting off the ocean's surface; guiding the sea turtles to the water.
-However, due to the continual expansion of cities, construction of condos and hotels on coasts everywhere has grown exponentially.
-With the invention of the light bulb and therefore artificial light, the sea turtle's natural source of guiding light has been replaced and is no longer the only or the brightest visible light.
-With virtually every coast in Mexico now constantly lit with buildings, the hatchlings become easily confused and turned around, few of them making successful treks to the ocean.
-Studies support artificial light as the leading cause for hatchling disorientation, showing that in 1999, 51% of the nests studied showed signs of confusion with one-fourth of all the hatchlings headed in the wrong direction.
+Artificial lighting is a threat to adult and hatchling sea turtles.
+Sea turtles use the brightest horizon as a guide to the ocean.
+This was created by celestial lights reflecting off the ocean’s surface.
+With human development along the coast, artificial light sources are growing in abundance.
+Unfortunately, these human-made lights are brighter than celestial lights, causing sea turtles to move toward them.
+A sea turtle not going in the direction of the ocean is referred to as a disorientation event.
+Disorientations lead to an increased risk of predation, exhaustion, dehydration, and/or injury.
+These events are often fatal.
+Disorientations can be caused by any light source that is directly or indirectly seen from the beach.
+Also, heavily lit beaches may cause an adult to have a false crawl – when the female decides the beach is not suitable for her nest and goes back to the water.
+False crawls cause exhaustion for the adult and may lead to her releasing her eggs in the ocean, which is fatal to all the eggs.

-As artificial lighting has been shown to be significantly harmful to the offspring of sea turtles, there have been several large-scale conservation efforts by Marine Life programs and conservation groups to educate the public on turtle conservation.
-Communities situated on or near a beach have been warned of the effects excessive lighting has on sea turtles and there has been substantial attempts to darken beaches and replace harmful artificial lighting with turtle-safe lights.
-Some entire communities have adopted official sea turtle protection regulations, such as Florida's "Lights-out" policy.
+As awareness of the negative impact artificial lighting has on sea turtles has grown, there have been several large-scale conservation efforts by Marine Life programs and conservation groups to educate the public on turtle conservation.
+Communities situated on or near a beach have been warned of the effects excessive lighting has on sea turtles and there have been substantial attempts to darken beaches and replace harmful artificial lighting with turtle-safe lights.
+Coastal communities have also been creating and updating their lighting ordinances with the common goal to help save sea turtles.
+Lighting ordinances allow local governments to enforce safer lighting for sea turtles.

 Magnetic interference

 Ferrous metal wire mesh screens are commonly used to protect sea turtle nests from predators' excavating and devouring the eggs and hatchlings.
 A new concern is that nestlings' delicate magnetic sense may not develop normally in the presence of the magnetic field interference from these steel mesh cages.
 The effects of the use of steel mesh as a cage material may not be known for many years until assessments can be made of the success rate of the first adult populations that developed within such cages begin attempting landfall for nest-making.
-Gravid turtles or their hatchlings may also be affected by the presence of magnetic fields arising from power cables, iron debris, steel seawalls or other human activities that locally modify earth's magnetic field.
+Gravid turtles or their hatchlings may also be affected by the presence of magnetic fields arising from power cables, iron debris, steel seawalls or other human activities that locally modify Earth's magnetic field.